You know, the question I keep getting asked over the week, oh, you got to help Trump.

 Unbelievable.

-That all happens.
+That all happened.

-No, I don't, not even a little bit.
+Not even a little bit.

-And then his mother he called his mother to be a guest.
+And then his mother, he called his mother to be a guest.

 Well, what else do you do?

-Yeah, at that moment.
+At that moment.

 Oh.